Generally, educators don’t expect teacher gifts.

 - Punch card for buckets of balls at the driving range or a round at a local golf course.

-Remember, gifts like wine, beer, and multi-tools should be given directly by the parent to the teacher.
+Remember, teacher gifts like wine, beer, other alcohol and multi-tools should be given directly by the parent to the teacher.
 Outside the classroom or school could be the safest option.

 If you have a few kids at school, giving gifts to teachers and coaches can become an expensive exercise.

-Here are a few ideas of inexpensive gifts that teachers will appreciate:
+Here are a few ideas for an inexpensive gift for teacher that they will appreciate:

 - Handwritten cards, poems or stories are always appreciated by teachers.
 If you decide to put it in a frame, don’t use too large frames that the teacher doesn’t have space for.

-- Flavored coffees or teas if the teacher enjoys drinking coffee or tea.
+- Buy flavored coffees or teas if the teacher enjoys drinking coffee or tea.

 - Health foods like nuts, bottled water, or fruit.

-- Desk supplies like post-it notes, pens, notepads, stamps, and paperclips.
+- Desk supply products like post-it notes, pens, notepads, stamps, and paperclips.

 - Fun socks